Convenience store: Greece

 New-generation convenience stores in Greece represent a growing retail format that blends elements of traditional mini-markets, kiosks, cafés, and supermarkets.
 These hybrid stores are typically small to medium-sized and offer a wide range of products and services, often operating 24/7.
 The model has gained significant popularity in urban areas, particularly in cities like Thessaloniki and Athens, and is expanding nationwide.

 Historically, everyday consumer needs in Greece were met by a combination of small kiosks (peripteron), neighborhood grocery stores, and larger supermarket chains.
 However, changes in urban lifestyles, consumer preferences for convenience, and increased demand for extended operating hours led to the emergence of a new retail model: the multi-purpose convenience store.

 These stores typically combine food and beverage retail (snacks, soft drinks, alcohol, cigarettes), coffee and takeaway services, packaged goods and basic groceries, personal care items.
 Occasionally, services such as parcel pick-up/drop-off or bill payments.
 Most stores follow a self-service layout, modern branding, and emphasize speed, accessibility, and affordability.
 Most include in-store coffee stations with branded blends.

 The rise of this new retail format is best illustrated by brands such as 4all Stores based in Thessaloniki, now operating over 140 locations across Greece.
 Combines coffee service, mini-market goods, and convenience store items.
 Known for aggressive franchising and expansion into Athens.

 The Greek convenience retail sector has grown substantially in recent years, both in terms of store count and revenue.
 According to industry estimates the small-format retail sector reached an estimated €5.15 billion turnover in 2023.

-These stores have become a key part of the daily urban routine, especially for younger consumers and working professionals.
-They have gradually replaced the role of the traditional kiosk (peripteron) and psilikatzidikon, adapting to new lifestyles while maintaining accessibility and affordability.